Billy Murray (singer): Life and career

 Murray's popularity faded as public taste changed and recording technology advanced; the rise of the electric microphone in the mid-1920s allowed vocalists to sing less loudly and more intimately and expressively.
-Murray's "hammering" style, as he called it -- essentially yelling the song into an acoustic recording horn -- did not work in the electrical era, and he had to learn to soften his voice.
+Murray's "hammering" style, as he called it – essentially yelling the song into an acoustic recording horn – did not work in the electrical era, and he had to learn to soften his voice.

 Though his singing style was less in demand, he continued to find recording work.
 Some of the lower-budgeted recording companies were slow to convert to the new microphone technology and continued to record acoustically, which offered further opportunities for Murray's full-voiced singing.
 By the late 1920s and early 1930s, the music from his early days was considered nostalgic, and Murray was in demand again.
 He did voices for animated cartoons, especially Max Fleischer's popular "Bouncing Ball" sing-along cartoons and the Fleischer character Bimbo.
 He also did radio work.
 In 1929, Murray and Walter Scanlon provided the voices for the Fleischer short animated film Finding His Voice, produced by Western Electric.

 Murray made his last recordings for Beacon Records on February 11, 1943, with Jewish dialect comedian Monroe Silver.
 He retired the next year to Freeport, Long Island, New York because of heart problems.

 Variety estimated he made between 6,000 and 10,000 recordings in 45 years under a range of different pseudonyms, selling up to 300 million records, a record at the time.

 He died at nearby Jones Beach of a heart attack in 1954 at the age of 77.
 Murray had married three times; the first two marriages ended in divorce.
 He was survived by his third wife, Madeleine, and is buried in the Cemetery of the Holy Rood in Westbury, New York.

 In popular culture

-Decades later, in 2013, "You're a Grand Old Rag" and "Shine On, Harvest Moon" would be heard in BioShock Infinite, the former being heard faintly in one of the reveal trailers, and the latter being heard in The Fellow Traveller Pub.

-His single "Stumbling" was used in the 2016 horror game Layers of Fear.

-On May 4, 2020, musician John Mayer covered Murray's "Just As We Used to Do" with his dummy Cecil as part of his Sunday night IGTV show Current Mood.
+The song "I've Been Floating Down the Old Green River" (1915) was sampled in "Otonoke", a 2024 hip-hop song by Japanese duo Creepy Nuts; the opening theme of Dandadan.